ahmedali724/Vehicle-Control-System/README.md

 6. If the vehicle speed is 30 km/hr, turn on the AC if it was off and set room temperature to: current temperature * (5/4) + 1.
 Turn on "Engine Temperature Controller" if it was off and set engine temperature to: current temperature * (5/4) + 1.

-h.Display the current vehicle state, including:
+### Display the current vehicle state, including:

-Engine state: ON/OFF
+1. Engine state: ON/OFF
-AC: ON/OFF
+2. AC: ON/OFF
-Vehicle Speed
+3. Vehicle Speed
 Room Temperature
 Engine Temperature Controller State
 Engine Temperature

-i.
-Turning Off the Engine
+### Turning Off the Engine
 If the user selects "Turn off the engine" in the sensor menu, the menu from Requirement 1 will be displayed again.